The War of the Roses (film): Plot

-By the time Gavin arrives, Oliver and Barbara's quarrel has culminated in the two hanging dangerously from the insecure chandelier.
-During this time, Oliver admits that despite their hardships, he always loved Barbara, but she does not respond.
-Before Gavin can come inside with a ladder, the chandelier's support cable fails, leaving only the electrical wiring to the fuse box supporting the couple and the chandelier.
-Despite Oliver's conviction that each wire can hold "at least two hundred pounds," the wire eventually fails as well, sending Oliver, Barbara, and the chandelier crashing violently to the floor.
-In his final breaths, Oliver reaches out to touch Barbara's shoulder, but Barbara uses her last ounce of strength to push his hand away, firmly asserting her hatred for him even in death.
+By the time Gavin arrives, Oliver's and Barbara's quarrel has culminated in the pair hanging from the chandelier, where Oliver admits that, despite their hardships, he always loved Barbara; she does not respond.
+The chandelier cable fails, sending Barbara and Oliver crashing to the floor.
+With their final breaths, Oliver reaches out to touch Barbara's shoulder, but she pushes his hand away.